Which version of ODBC-ODBC Bridge should I use?

 }

-1. Create testlib.c containing the above code.
+1. Create a file named testlib.c containing the code shown earlier.

-2. Compile testlib with:
+2. Compile testlib:

 cc -o testlib testlib.c -lm